 Route planning, particularly in the North Atlantic, is a dynamic process that starts before departure and continues throughout the passage since the best route is continuously changing depending on the state of several factors.

-The goal is to come up with a route that, as far as practical, keeps the sailboat:
+The goal is to come up with a route that, as far as practical, keeps the boat:

 - south of low pressure systems, so that the wind is fair;

-- north of the Bermuda/Azores high, so there is wind;
+- if a sailboat, north of the Bermuda/Azores high, so there is wind;

 - and clear of the ice to the east of Newfoundland.

 Also, if it does not require too large a course alteration and does not conflict with the above criteria, it would be good if the route took advantage of the Gulf Stream and any attendant eddies but without risking getting into a wind-against-current situation.

 I’m going to explain the process by using real data from today (May 10) and write about how I would react to it.
 All of this data can be accessed at sea using weather fax and some method of receiving data files like an Iridium phone or Sailmail over SSB radio.